nod-ai/SHARK-Studio/README.md

-### Quick Start for SHARK Stable Diffusion for Windows 10/11 Users
+### Quick Start for AMDSHARK Stable Diffusion for Windows 10/11 Users

-Install the Driver from [Prerequisites](https://github.com/nod-ai/SHARK-Studio#install-your-hardware-drivers) above
+Install the Driver from [Prerequisites](https://github.com/nod-ai/AMDSHARK-Studio#install-your-hardware-drivers) above

-Download the [stable release](https://github.com/nod-ai/SHARK-Studio/releases/latest) or the most recent [SHARK 1.0 pre-release](https://github.com/nod-ai/SHARK-Studio/releases).
+Download the [stable release](https://github.com/nod-ai/AMDSHARK-Studio/releases/latest) or the most recent [AMDSHARK 1.0 pre-release](https://github.com/nod-ai/AMDSHARK-Studio/releases).

 Double click the .exe, or [run from the command line](#running) (recommended), and you should have the [UI](http://localhost:8080/) in the browser.